John H. Johnson: Honors and awards

-In 1996, President Bill Clinton bestowed the Presidential Medal of Freedom on Johnson.
-In 1997, Johnson was inducted into the Junior Achievement National Business Hall of Fame.
 In early 2001, Johnson was inducted into the Arkansas Business Hall of Fame.
 The founder, publisher, chairman and CEO of the largest African-American publishing company in the world advised the audience to, "Convince people it is in their best interest to help you."
-By that year, Johnson had received other awards, including the Horatio Alger Award and The Wall Street Journal Dow Jones Entrepreneurial Excellence Award.
-He held the distinction of having been the first African American placed on Forbes' list of 400 wealthiest Americans.
+In 2003 Baylor's school of business named him the greatest minority entrepreneur in U.S. history.
 He was also awarded honorary doctorates by the University of Arkansas at Pine Bluff, Harvard University, the University of Southern California, Carnegie Mellon University, Eastern Michigan University, and Wayne State University.
-Johnson served on the boards of directors of Dillard's Inc.; First Commercial Bank, Little Rock; Dial Corporation; Zenith Radio Corporation; and Chrysler Corporation.
-Johnson became a member of the Alpha Phi Alpha fraternity, Chicago-based Theta chapter, in 1937.